Benefits & Leave 16 min

 Gray areas of compensable claims

-The burden of proof: the challenges of workers’ comp for remote employees
+The burden of proof: The challenges of workers’ comp for remote employees

-All workers’ compensation claims are subject to investigation by an insurance adjuster and, in some cases, the state’s employment board.
+Additionally, all workers’ compensation claims are subject to investigation by an insurance adjuster and, in some cases, the state’s employment board.

 • To make sure your remote employees know how to quickly report work-related injuries or illnesses to you